sushil2601/javaScript_practise/REACT.md

     .Lightweight compared to a full-featured framework like Angular.

 Q. What are nested component in react?

 Ans:-

     In React, nested components refer to the idea of rendering components within other components.

 Q. What are children props

 Ans :-

-        .In React, children is a special prop used to pass elements or components between the opening and closing tags of a component.
+        .In React, children props are a special type of props that enables components to receive and render other components or elements.By passing components as children.

-        .You can access it using props.children.
+        .To access the children passed to a components,we use the props.children property.

+        .It return the content placed b/w the opening and closing tags of the components.

 Q. ReactDOM

 Ans:-
     .ReactDOM is a javaScript library that renders components to the DOM or browser.
     .Acts as a bridge between React (virtual DOM) and the browser’s real DOM.

 Q. What is the role of Fragement in JSX?

 Ans :-

     .In React , fragement is a way to group multiple children's element.

     .Using a Fragement prevents the addition of unnecessary nodes to the DOM.